Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Preliminaries

-for some orthogonal matrix $\BQ\in\RR^{d\times d}$.
-This is actually a block-wise error bound between $\widehat{\BG}_i$ and $\BG_i$, which is essentially a generalization of the entrywise bound for the eigenvector discussed in~\cite{AFWZ19,ZB18}.
-This will be the main focus of our paper.
+for some orthogonal matrix $\BQ\in\RR^{d\times d}$ since this would provide us an error bound for the recovery of each group element.
+In other words, we need to control the estimation error for each block $\BPhi_i$, which is essentially a generalization of the entrywise bound for the eigenvector discussed in~\cite{AFWZ20,ZB18}.
+However, the Davis-Kahan bound does not immediately yield a tight bound for the deviation of each $\BPhi_i$ from $\BG_i\BQ$ for some $\BQ\in\Od$. {This will be the main focus of our paper: we obtain the block-wise perturbation bound of $\BPhi$ via the~\emph{leave-one-out technique}.
+We will introduce this technique briefly in Section~\ref{ss:loo} and provide more details in Section~\ref{s:proof}.}